 So we’ll start by skipping the maze and going straight to what we know.
 The Affordable Care Act (ACA) is still in effect.

 The ACA was enacted in 2010 to make health insurance available to every American.
-It established new rules, with the biggest ones hitting the “individual marketplace” (when people shop for insurance for themselves instead of getting it through employers, Medicare or Medicaid).
-These include:
+It established new rules for the “individual marketplace” (what it's called when people shop for insurance for themselves instead of getting it through employers, Medicare or Medicaid) which include:

 The ACA, sometimes called Obamacare, also created “Health Exchanges” where people can buy plans from insurance carriers – including plans subsidized by the government for households that qualify.
-Also, the ACA began making tax credits available to qualifying households to lower the cost of insurance (plug: if you shop through Mylo, you can calculate whether you have one coming.)
+Also, the ACA began making tax credits available to qualifying households to lower the cost of insurance.
+(Plug: if you shop through Mylo, you can calculate whether you’re eligible for one.)

-Finally, the ACA established a specific time period called Open Enrollment (OE) when anyone can enroll in health insurance.
+Finally, the ACA established a specific time period called Open Enrollment (OE) when any individuals can enroll in health insurance.
 That’s still in effect too.
 This year’s dates are Nov.
 1 – Dec.
 15, 2017.
 That’s half as long as in previous years, but certain states have already extended the deadline:

 - District of Columbia – January 31

 - Massachusetts – January 23